-As a way to make buying and selling safer than other online classified sites, Geebo offers “SafeTrade” transactions where you agree to meet at your local police department.
+As a way to make buying and selling safer than other online classified sites, Geebo offers “SafeTrade” transactions.
+A “SafeTrade” occurs when buyers and sellers agree to meet at a local police department.

-If you are hesitant to try Craigslist because you don’t feel safe meeting at just any public parking lot, Geebo can be a good alternative.
+If you are hesitant to try Craigslist because you don’t feel safe meeting in just any public parking lot, Geebo can be a good Craigslist alternative.

-Hoobly probably has the most identical look and feel to Craigslist in relation to the other alternatives listed in this article.
-You can search for just about anything on this site in addition to product listings in Canada and Europe.
+In comparison to the other Craigslist alternatives listed in this article, Hoobly probably has the almost identical look and feel of Craigslist.
+You can search for just about anything on this site.
+In addition, there are product listings in Canada and Europe.

 Backpage has local pages for nearly every major city in the world with a very basic site layout.
-Listings are free and you can buy or sell nearly anything.
+Listings are free, and you can buy or sell almost anything.
 All you need to do to browse the listings or create your own listing is choose your appropriate city.

 If you are selling on Backpage, you can add photos or video in addition to the product description.